AmbarishChandurkar/Operations-on-Videos_IVC/README.md

 2. Task 2 : Playing Video in Reverse
 3. Task 3 : Applying Background Subtraction, Frame Difference Algorithm

+Rouen Video file used in this demo is taken from : https://www.jpjodoin.com/urbantracker/dataset.html

 ## Task 1

 ### Output : Task11.png (Figure 1: Every 6th Frame of the video, starting from 6th Frame)